kevinchannon/wite/README.md

 ### `WITE_NO_NODISCARD`
 Many of the functions in Wite are marked with the `[[nodiscard]]` attribute, if the compiler supports it, because it makes code safer.
 If your compiler does support `[[nodiscard]]` but you don't want it, for some reason, then compile with `WITE_NO_NODISCARD` defined.

+### `WITE_NO_EXCEPTIONS`
+In general, things that go wrong throw exceptions in Wite.
+However, if you don't want exceptions being thrown from Wite code in your project, then define this command line variable in compilation.
+It doesn't guarantee that no exceptions will be emitted, but it does guarantee that Wite won't throw any.
+If you define this value, some features of the library will not be available to you.

 ## IO
 ### `WITE_USER_DEFINED_BYTE_TYPE_`
 By default, and if the compiler supports it, Wite will use `std::byte` as its native byte type for IO.
 If your compiler doesn't support `std::byte`, then WIte will detect this at build time and use `unsigned char` as its native byte type.
 If you have a bunch of pre-existing code that uses some other type for bytes, then you can choose some other options at compile-time.